Electronic waste: Repair as waste reduction method

 There are several ways to curb the environmental hazards arising from the recycling of electronic waste.
-One of the factors which exacerbate the e-waste problem is the diminishing lifetime of many electrical and electronic goods.
+One of the factors that exacerbates the e-waste problem is the diminishing lifetime of many electrical and electronic goods.
 There are two drivers (in particular) for this trend.
-On the one hand, consumer demand for low cost products militates against product quality and results in short product lifetimes.
+On the one hand, consumer demand for low-cost products undermines product quality and leads to short product lifetimes.
 On the other, manufacturers in some sectors encourage a regular upgrade cycle, and may even enforce it though restricted availability of spare parts, service manuals and software updates, or through planned obsolescence.

 Consumer dissatisfaction with this state of affairs has led to a growing repair movement.
-Often, this is at a community level such as through repair cafés or the "restart parties" promoted by the Restart Project.
+Often, this is at a community level, such as through repair cafés or the "restart parties" promoted by the Restart Project.

+Discarded data-processing equipment may still contain readable data that could be considered sensitive to its previous users.
+Also, deleting the data and performing a factory reset might not completely erase it.
+Thus, this data may be recovered by unethical or malicious actors, sometimes even resulting in a data breach.
+A recycling plan for such equipment can support information security by ensuring proper steps are followed to erase the sensitive information.

-The right to repair is spearheaded in the US by farmers dissatisfied with non-availability of service information, specialised tools and spare parts for their high-tech farm machinery.
-But the movement extends far beyond farm machinery with, for example, the restricted repair options offered by Apple coming in for criticism.
-Manufacturers often counter with safety concerns resulting from unauthorised repairs and modifications.
+The right to repair movement in the US is spearheaded by farmers dissatisfied with the lack of service information, specialized tools, and spare parts for their high-tech farm machinery.
+But the movement extends far beyond farm machinery, with, for example, Apple's restricted repair options coming in for criticism.
+Manufacturers often counter with safety concerns resulting from unauthorized repairs and modifications.

-An easy method of reducing electronic waste footprint is to sell or donate electronic gadgets, rather than dispose of them.
+An easy way to reduce the electronic waste footprint is to sell or donate electronic devices rather than dispose of them.

-Improperly disposed e-waste is becoming more and more hazardous, especially as the sheer volume of e-waste increases.
-For this reason, large brands like Apple, Samsung, and others have started giving options to customers to recycle old electronics.
+Improperly disposed e-waste is becoming increasingly hazardous, especially as its sheer volume increases.
+For this reason, large brands like Apple, Samsung, and others have started offering customers options to recycle old electronics.
 Recycling allows the expensive electronic parts inside to be reused.
-This may save significant energy and reduce the need for mining of additional raw resources, or manufacture of new components.
-Electronic recycling programs may be found locally in many areas with a simple online search; for example, by searching "recycle electronics" along with the city or area name.
+This may save significant energy and reduce the need to mine additional raw materials or manufacture new components.
+Electronic recycling programs may be found locally with a simple online search; for example, by searching "recycle electronics" along with the city or area name.

-Cloud services have proven to be useful in storing data, which is then accessible from anywhere in the world without the need to carry storage devices.
-Cloud storage also allows for large storage, at low cost.
+Cloud services have proven useful for storing data, which is then accessible from anywhere in the world without the need to carry storage devices.
+Cloud storage also allows for large storage at a low cost.
 This offers convenience, while reducing the need for manufacture of new storage devices, thus curbing the amount of e-waste generated.

-Electronic waste classification

-The market has a lot of different types of electrical products.
-To categorize these products, it is necessary to group them into sensible and practical categories.
-Classification of the products may even help to determine the process to be used for disposal of the product.
-Making the classifications, in general, is helping to describe e-waste.
-Classifications has not defined special details, for example when they do not pose a threat to the environment.
-On the other hand, classifications should not be too aggregated because of countries differences in interpretation.
-The UNU-KEYs system closely follows the harmonized statistical (HS) coding.
-It is an international nomenclature which is an integrated system to allow classify common basis for customs purposes.